-- (A) Meals and beverages; - (B) Ceremonial gifts or awards which have insignificant monetary value; - (C) Unsolicited gifts of nominal value or trivial items of informational value; - (D) Reasonable expenses for food, travel, and lodging of the official or employee for a meeting at which the official or employee participates in a panel or has a speaking engagement; - (E) Gifts of tickets or free admission extended to a public official or public employee to attend charitable, cultural, or political events, if the purpose of such gift or admission is a courtesy or ceremony customarily extended to the office; - (F) Gifts that are purely private and personal in nature; or - (G) Gifts from relatives by blood or marriage, or a member of the same household. - (3) The commission shall, through legislative rule promulgated pursuant to chapter 29A of this code, establish guidelines for the acceptance of a reasonable honorarium by public officials and elected officials.
+63 (2) Notwithstanding the provisions of subdivision (1) of this subsection, a person who is a 64 public official or public employee may accept a gift described in this subdivision, and there shall be 65 a presumption that the receipt of such gift does not impair the impartiality and independent 66 judgment of the person.
+This presumption may be rebutted only by direct objective evidence that 67 the gift did impair the impartiality and independent judgment of the person or that the person knew 68 or had reason to know that the gift was offered with the intent to impair his or her impartiality and 69 independent judgment.
+The provisions of subdivision (1) of this subsection do not apply to: 70 (A) Meals and beverages; 71 (B) Ceremonial gifts or awards which have insignificant monetary value; 72 (C) Unsolicited gifts of nominal value or trivial items of informational value; 73 (D) Reasonable expenses for food, travel, and lodging of the official or employee for a 74 meeting at which the official or employee participates in a panel or has a speaking engagement; 75 (E) Gifts of tickets or free admission extended to a public official or public employee to 76 attend charitable, cultural, or political events, if the purpose of such gift or admission is a courtesy 77 or ceremony customarily extended to the office; 78 (F) Gifts that are purely private and personal in nature; or 79 (G) Gifts from relatives by blood or marriage, or a member of the same household.
+80 (3) The commission shall, through legislative rule promulgated pursuant to chapter 29A of 81 this code, establish guidelines for the acceptance of a reasonable honorarium by public officials 82 and elected officials.
 The rule promulgated shall be consistent with this section.
-Any elected public official may accept an honorarium only when: - (A) That official is a part-time elected public official; - (B) The fee is not related to the official's public position or duties; - (C) The fee is for services provided by the public official that are related to the public official's regular, nonpublic trade, profession, occupation, hobby, or avocation; and - (D) The honorarium is not provided in exchange for any promise or action on the part of the public official. - (4) Nothing in this section shall be construed so as to prohibit the giving of a lawful political contribution as defined by law. - (5) The Governor or his designee may, in the name of the State of West Virginia, accept and receive gifts from any public or private source.
-Any gift so obtained shall become the property of the state and shall, within 30 days of the receipt thereof, be registered with the commission and the Division of Culture and History.
+Any elected public 83 official may accept an honorarium only when: 84 (A) That official is a part-time elected public official; 85 (B) The fee is not related to the official's public position or duties; 86 (C) The fee is for services provided by the public official that are related to the public 87 official's regular, nonpublic trade, profession, occupation, hobby, or avocation; and

+88 (D) The honorarium is not provided in exchange for any promise or action on the part of the89 public official.

+90 (4) Nothing in this section shall be construed so as to prohibit the giving of a lawful political 91 contribution as defined by law.

+92 (5) The Governor or his designee may, in the name of the State of West Virginia, accept 93 and receive gifts from any public or private source.
+Any gift so obtained shall become the property 94 of the state and shall, within 30 days of the receipt thereof, be registered with the commission and 95 the Division of Culture and History.